Top Electrical Hazards Revealed

 During an inspection, your electric meter will be checked for possible defects.
 Other than ensuring the electrical meter logs the correct wattage, your electrician will also check if the meter is installed properly or if its mechanisms have become defective due to wear and tear.

 Safety should be the top concern for all property owners and managers.
-Take the time to schedule a professional electrical inspection that covers all areas of the home’s electrical system by national and local safety codes and standards.
-Identifying and resolving electrical issues now prevents injuries, fires and costly repairs later.
+Take the time to schedule a professional electrical inspection that covers all areas of the home’s electrical system according to national and local safety codes and standards.
+Identifying and resolving electrical issues now prevents injuries, fires, and costly repairs later.

 The electric meter and service drop are often overlooked but crucial components of your home’s electrical system.
 The service drop connects the electrical utility to your home, and the meter measures how much electricity you use.
 As part of your inspection, consider the following: